SmartMaaS-Services/gtfs-relationship-analyzer-operator/README.md

-# Parse General Transit Feed Specification (GTFS) Relationships operator
+# GTFS Relationships Analyzer Operator

-The Parse General Transit Feed Specification (GTFS) Relationships operator is a WireCloud operator that provides ...
+The gtfs relationship analyzer operator is a WireCloud operator that provides ...

 ## Build dependencies